 Performance Shares.
-In 2016, the Compensation Committee continued its use of performance shares as a vehicle for long-term incentive compensation.
-The Compensation Committee believes that performance shares align with peer group practices and are an important component in its diversified equity compensation strategy.
-Recipients of performance shares do not receive a benefit from the award unless the Company achieves the applicable performance goal.
-The actual value of the shares that are earned, if any, will depend on our stock price at the time the performance shares vest and shares are delivered to our named executive officers.
-Participation in the Company's long-term incentive compensation program accomplishes the objective of linking each named executive officer's opportunity for financial gain to Company performance and increases in shareholder wealth, as reflected by the market price of the Company's common stock.
+In 2017, the Compensation Committee continued its use of performance shares as a vehicle for long-term incentive compensation.
+The Compensation Committee believes that performance shares align with peer group equity compensation practices and are an important component of its diversified equity compensation strategy.
+Recipients of performance shares do not receive a benefit from the award unless the Company achieves the applicable performance goals.
+The actual value of the shares that are earned, if any, will depend on our stock price at the time the performance shares vest.
+The Compensation Committee believes that participation in the Company's long-term incentive compensation program accomplishes the objective of linking each named executive officer's opportunity for financial gain to Company performance and increases in shareholder value, as reflected by the market price of the Company's common stock.

-Performance share awards are full value awards that consist of Domino's Pizza, Inc. common stock with both time-based and performancebased vesting conditions.
-The awards vest over four years in four separate vesting tranches, and each vesting tranche has its own performance-based vesting condition that is established annually by the Compensation Committee.
-For performance shares granted in 2016 (as well as prior years), the measurement of performance established by the Compensation Committee was segment income as defined by the Company under ASC 280, with certain adjustments (the same "adjusted net segment income" used by the Company for annual performance incentives, as described above).
+Performance share awards are full value awards that consist of restricted shares of Domino's Pizza, Inc. common stock that are subject to both time-based and performance-based vesting conditions.
+The awards vest over four years in four separate vesting tranches, generally subject to continued employment, and each vesting tranche is subject to a one-year performance-based vesting condition that is established annually by the Compensation Committee.
+Outstanding, unvested performance shares are also eligible to receive dividends.
+Dividends accrue on such unvested performance shares and are delivered if and when the performance shares to which they relate vest.
+For performance shares granted in 2017 (as well as prior years), the measurement of performance established by the Compensation Committee was segment income as defined by the Company under ASC 280, with certain adjustments (the same "adjusted net segment income" used by the Company for annual performance incentives, as described above).
+Adjusted net segment income was used as the performance measure for performance shares because it is the primary measure used by management to internally evaluate operating performance, to determine future performance targets and for long-range planning for the Company and the Compensation Committee believes it is the most reliable barometer for the overall success of the Company.

-For performance share grants awarded prior to fiscal 2016, the performance shares for each named executive officer vest only in the event that the Company achieves at least 85% of the annual performance target (with no additional performance shares earned for performance above 85% of the annual performance target).
-Beginning with grants issued in fiscal 2016, the required achievement percentage for vesting of performance share grants is 90% or more of the annual performance target (with no additional performance shares earned for performance above 90% of the annual performance target).
-If the achievement is less than 85% of the performance target, or less than 90% for grants issued in fiscal 2016 or later, each respective vesting tranche is canceled and forfeited for no consideration.
-The performance shares do not contain a provision for partial vesting.
-All unvested performance shares are canceled upon termination of the named executive officer's employment, except in certain circumstances such as death and qualified retirement.
-The performance target with respect to the 2016 fiscal year was achieved for all performance shares previously granted with a 2016 vesting tranche.
+For performance share grants awarded in fiscal 2015 and earlier, the performance shares vest only if the Company achieves at least 85% of the annual performance target (with no additional performance shares earned for performance above 85% of the annual performance target).
+Beginning with performance share grants awarded in fiscal 2016, performance shares vest only if 90% or more of the annual performance target is achieved (with no additional performance shares earned for performance above 90% of the annual performance target).
+If the achievement is less than 85% of the performance target for grants awarded in fiscal 2015 or earlier, or less than 90% for grants awarded in fiscal 2016 or later, each vesting tranche for that fiscal year is canceled and forfeited for no consideration.
+The performance share awards do not contain a provision for partial vesting.
+All unvested performance shares are canceled upon termination of employment, except as described below.
+The performance target with respect to the 2017 fiscal year was utilized for all performance shares previously granted with a 2017 vesting tranche; such performance target was achieved and all performance shares subject to a 2017 vesting tranche vested in full.